tedchain/tedcoin-electronic-cash-system/doc/build-unix.md

 	USE_IPV6=0    Disable IPv6 support

 Licenses of statically linked libraries:
- Berkeley DB   New BSD license with additional requirement that linked
-               software must be free open source
+* Berkeley DB: New BSD license with additional requirement that linked software must be free open source
- Boost         MIT-like license
+* Boost: MIT-like license
- miniupnpc     New (3-clause) BSD license
+* miniupnpc: New (3-clause) BSD license

 -  Versions used in this release:
 -  GCC           4.3.3
 -  OpenSSL       1.0.1c
 -  Berkeley DB   4.8.30.NC